Antonio-ArceG/landchecker-challenge/README.md

 ```

 ## Populating database
-To populate PostgrSQL, you can run the rakefile tasks by inputting the following in terminal
+To populate PostgreSQL, you can run the rakefile tasks by inputting the following in terminal
 ```
 $ rake import:database
 ```